TABLE OF CONTENTS

-A creditor wishing to obtain a provisional order for an amount of more than €10 000 should apply to the President of the District Court (tribunal d’arrondissement) with jurisdiction for the place at which the debtor is domiciled, unless the creditor can rely on a valid choice of jurisdiction clause.
-There are two District Courts in the Grand Duchy of Luxembourg, one in Luxembourg and one in Diekirch.
+A creditor wishing to obtain a provisional order for an amount of more than €10 000 should apply to the president of the district court with jurisdiction for the place where the debtor has their address (domicile), unless the creditor can rely on a valid choice of jurisdiction clause.
+There are two district courts in the Grand Duchy of Luxembourg, one in Luxembourg and one in Diekirch.

 The ordinary rules on jurisdiction apply.